-- If you are going to apply for a very high demand course such as Medicine, Dentistry, Veterinary Science or Law, you may find that the required GCSE scores are very high, 6,7 or 8 A or Level 8 or 9, plus 3 As at A Level. - Entry requirements for Medicine can vary a good deal from one university to another so careful research is essential.
-The website The Medic Portal is very good, especially their comparison tool. https://www.themedicportal.com/ - Some medical schools do not accept Further Maths and Maths as two separate subjects - A maximum of four applications can be made for Medicine, Dentistry and Veterinary Science/Medicine.
+- If you are going to apply for a very high demand course such as Medicine, Dentistry, Veterinary Science or Law, you may find that the required GCSE scores are very high, 6,7 or 8 A\, plus 3 As at A Level and an A at AS Level in the fourth subject.
+A separate booklet is provided for Medicine, Dentistry and Veterinary Science/Medicine applicants - Entry requirements for Medicine can vary a good deal from one university to another so careful research is essential - Some medical schools do not accept Further Maths and Maths as two separate subjects - A maximum of four applications can be made for Medicine, Dentistry and Veterinary Science/Medicine.
 The fifth application should be for a "backup" course. - Physiotherapy/Occupational Therapy/Speech Therapy requires a minimum of four applications to show commitment.
-A separate booklet is available for a group of paramedical courses.

-- If you are applying for teaching, make sure the course has QTS, i.e. qualified teacher status - An appendix near the end of this booklet indicates what courses lead to what jobs, have a look at it
+A separate booklet is available for a group of paramedical courses. - If you are applying for teaching, make sure the course has QTS, i.e. qualified teacher status - An appendix near the end of this booklet indicates what courses lead to what jobs, have a look at it